Tom Mulcair: Personal life and education

 The Mulcairs soon moved to the middle-class district of Chomedey in Laval, a suburb of Montreal, where Thomas would grow up as the second-eldest in a close-knit family of ten children.
 It was a bilingual, Catholic household where children were educated in English and French Catholic schools, although the family stopped attending Mass over a disagreement with the parish priest about birth control.
 Both parents were supporters of the Quebec Liberal Party.
 Mulcair went to Laval Catholic High School, where he was influenced by Quebec's tradition of Catholic progressivism.
 He got interested in politics and activism after organizing a successful sit-in to protest the administration’s plan to abolish recess, and participated in weekend community work in Montreal organized by one of this teachers, Father Alan Cox.

 After high school and graduating in social sciences from CEGEP Vanier College in 1973, Mulcair started law school at McGill University at age 18.
 That same year, his father lost his job.
-The family, with eight children still at home, was forced to sell their home in Laval and move to the family cottage in Saint-Anne-des-Lacs.
-Mulcair was forced to work summers in construction tarring roofs to pay for law school and housing, while borrowing money from his older sister to pay for books.
+The parents, with eight children still at home, sold their home in Laval and moved to the family cottage in Saint-Anne-des-Lacs.
+Mulcair worked summers in construction, tarring roofs to pay for law school and housing, while borrowing money from his older sister to pay for books.

 A strong believer in social justice, he joined the NDP at age 19.
 During his penultimate year, he was elected president of the McGill Law Students Association, and sat on the council of the McGill Student Union.
 He obtained his degree in Civil Law in 1976, graduated in common law in 1977, and was admitted to the Bar in 1979.

 In 1976, Mulcair married Catherine Pinhas, a psychologist who was born in France to a Sephardic Jewish family from Turkey.
 The couple have two sons.
 The oldest, Matt, is a sergeant in the Sûreté du Québec (Quebec provincial police) and married to Jasmyne Côté, an elementary school teacher; they have two children, Juliette and Raphaël.
-Mulcair and Pinhas's second son, Greg, is an aerospace engineer who teaches physics and engineering technologies at John Abbott College and is married to Catherine Hamé, a municipal councilor; they have one son, Leonard.
+Mulcair and Pinhas's second son, Greg, is an aerospace engineer who teaches physics and engineering technologies at John Abbott College and is married to Catherine Hamé, a municipal councillor; they have one son, Leonard.

 Mulcair has dual Canadian and French citizenship, and is fluently bilingual in English and French.
 He calls himself "Tom" in English and "Thomas" in French.
+In 2019, Mulcair said that he had been using homeopathic remedies, considered a pseudoscience by mainstream science, for about 30 years.